 The fire road snakes up and away from roughly 2000 feet, before we step onto softer trail.
-It’s all up, and I had vowed to take the first 15 ridiculously slow, acknowledging that the kid in me likes to go out fast and burn it up early; I lurk with the hikers.
-Not my pace, but I keep reminding myself to be disciplined; I will finish.
+It’s all up, and I vowed to take the first 15 ridiculously slow, acknowledging that the kid in me likes to go out fast; I lurk with the hikers.
+Not my pace, but I keep reminding myself to be disciplined.
+I will finish.
 As the sky lightens, the smoke warning becomes more than a forecast, and we comment intermittently as we climb.
-Hal senior greets us from water-only first aid at Rock Creek.
+Hal senior greets us from the water-only first aid at Rock Creek.
 Top off and Upward.
 Conversation.
 Races in Georgia and Colorado and California entertain us.
 I talk with Betsy from D.C. and Kevin from Sacramento.
 I ask Betsy how she trained in a swamp for 20 thousand feet of climb.
 She tells me hill repeats on one little hill.
 Over and over.
 The thought of that terrifies me.
 Kevin had run Rio last year.
-Eventually, a few restless souls pass me along the trail’s edge and, feeling like a caged animal, I leap-frog to a new group of hikers that move a little faster: “with respect, on your left, have a good run” I say, respecting the order, and the determination we all brandish.
+Eventually, a few restless souls pass along the trail’s edge and, feeling like a caged animal, I leap-frog with them to a new group of hikers that move a little faster: “with respect, on your left, have a good run” I say, respecting the order and the determination we all brandish.
 Kevin follows.
 Thicker smoke prompts comment: California really IS burning.
-I snap a few pics of trees obscured by haze only ten yards away.
+I snap a few pics of trees obscured by haze only yards away.
 My sinus does not like this.
-Finally the ceiling of smoke drops away beneath us, the sky bright and beautiful above.
-We reach 7000 feet, and looking down at the smoke is like looking down on our coastal fog; the summit is spectacular.
+Finally the ceiling of smoke drops away beneath us, the sky bright and beautiful with depth above.
+We reach 7000 feet, and looking down at the smoke is like looking down on our coastal fog.
+The summit is spectacular.
 From a pine forest we begin to pick up speed across a sloping alpine meadow on sharp, clean single track toward more trees, looking down on the smoke that obscures the valley floor a mile below.
 It must be stunning here in winter.

 A descent nearly as long as the way up.
-Things start to fuzz.
+Things begin to fuzz.
 When I run long, my chemistry changes.
 My eyesight.
 My memory.
 I slip in and out of meditation or flow even as I focus on every strike to avoid the ever-present possibility of a twiswted ankle; everything’s fine till you turn an ankle, right?
 No one has passed me since half way up Greyback Mtn.
-This is a silly metric, as I perceive myself as older and slower, but I am competitive, With myself if nothing else, and I take satisfaction in that little notion.
+This is a silly metric, as I am older and slower, but I am competitive with myself if nothing else, and I take satisfaction in that little notion.
 Kevin is trailing, followed by others.
 He eventually announces that we are on track to make it to O’brien Creek, mile 14.5, at 16 average pace.
 I finally look: 16:08.
 I bolt.
 There is no conscious thought here.
 Just run.
 It has been a long descent, and I can feel the first whisps of knee fatigue, which alarms me.
-But what did I expect being so undertrained?
+But what did I expect being so under-trained?
 I’ve left everyone behind.
-I pass a woman who has more patience than I. I hit aid, which is cantaloupe, ruffles and water.
+I pass a woman who has more patience than I. I hit aid: cantaloupe, ruffles and water.
 I have been breaking one cap into my 20 oz since O’brien Creek, and simply note the bowl of sodium.
-No sugar but Mellon and that one gel on the way up chasing a sandwich and nut butter.
+No sugar but Mellon, and that one gel on the way up chasing a sandwich and nut butter.
 I feel good, and I take off for the heat of the day.

 “You look great”.
 I feel good.
 She says it was blazing hot last year and she had filled her arm warmers with ice, which was heaven.
 I do that and the cold is so intense it sets off waves of nausea just after I slam an Ensure; oh no. I lean over feeling like I’m gonna lose everything.
 An aid worker checks in as I fight to calm the storm.
 A gin-gin later (so intense!), ice on my head, and I’m gone.